 Table of Contents (skip directly to the info you're looking for)

 Go through your photos

 While some models and celebrities prefer a pouty and moody pose, everybody looks better when they smile.
 It lifts your entire face and makes you look more attractive, happy and friendly.
+If you feel like you need help with your smile, consider cosmetic dentistry.
 Again, practice your smile in the mirror to see what works for you and what doesn’t.
 But remember a fake smile is something you want to avoid and will never help you look more photogenic.
 So when someone takes your picture, think of something funny just before they take it.
 That way your smile will be entirely genuine and far more natural.
 So instead of trying to copy sad poses of some celebrities, opt for smiling more and your selfies will instantly look better.

 If your smile is the reason you don’t like photos of yourself, view St. Lucie Center For Cosmetic Dentistry’s website.
 Read through their list of procedures and book a consultation to see if your smile can be improved with braces or whitening services.

 People who consider themselves to be unphotogenic will want their picture to be taken as little as possible.
 This is a real shame as they are missing out on capturing the memory of a brilliant night out or family party.
 The more photographs you are in, the more likely you will think you look good in one or two of them.
 If you only have one picture taken of yourself, there’s less chance that you will like the outcome.
 So instead of shying away every time a camera is near, get more involved.
 This will make you feel more comfortable and relaxed in front of the camera.
 Plus, it will help you come out of your shell and increase your confidence.
 Just don’t hog the limelight too much or your friends and family might not be too pleased.
 So, if someone asks to take your photograph, happily agree and encourage others to get involved too.